fernandoMedina-S/HeoresTour/README.md

 ## Development

-Visit `http://medina21.s3-website-us-east-1.amazonaws.com/` for a live example
+Visit [This page](http://medina21.s3-website-us-east-1.amazonaws.com/) for a live example